15 Bible Verses About Finding Your Purpose

 13. Habakkuk 2:2-3

-What it means for you: Write down what God shows you.
-Make it clear.
+What it means for you.
+Write down what God shows you.
+Make it plain.
 And if the fulfillment delays — wait.
 It will come.
 The vision is not a lie, even when the timing tests your faith.

 14. 1 Peter 4:10

-Context: Peter is writing to persecuted believers, encouraging them to serve faithfully despite suffering.
+Context.
+Peter writes to persecuted believers, encouraging them to serve faithfully despite suffering.

 15. Philippians 1:6

-Context: Paul is writing to the church at Philippi from prison, expressing confidence in God's ongoing work.
+Context.
+Paul writes to the church at Philippi from prison, expressing confidence in God's ongoing work.

-These are not just inspirational quotes.
+These are not inspirational quotes to skim.
 They are truth to build on.

-- Pick one that resonates with where you are right now
+- Pick one that meets you where you are right now.

 A Practical Next Step